techcommdude/gfarnell/docs/html/_sources/Demoapplications.md.txt

 # Web application demos

-This secction contains live demos for a number of full-stack web applications that I built using Django/Python, JavaScript(vanilla), HTML and CSS.
+This section contains live demos for a number of full-stack web applications that I built using Django/Python, JavaScript(vanilla), HTML and CSS.

 ## Social Networking site